 - No fillers

-As you can see, exogenous ketones actually have a myriad of benefits and are a fantastic way to boost your keto diet.
+As you can see, exogenous ketones have a myriad of benefits and are a fantastic way to support the keto diet.

 If you’re new to the keto diet or you’re considering making the transition, using exogenous ketones can be a very worthwhile investment.

 Pinckaers, P. J., Churchward-Venne, T. A., Bailey, D., & van Loon, L. J. (2017).
 Ketone bodies and exercise performance: the next magic bullet or merely hype?.
 Sports Medicine, 47(3), 383-391.